Rodez–Aveyron Airport

-It is the 25th French-Metropolitan airport.

 History

 In 1971, the Rodez–Aveyron Airport was founded and managed by SAEML Air 12 which comprised the CCI of Rodez, Aveyron General Council, and the main regional banks.
 In March 2002, the Paris Orly connection by Air France commenced and was operated by Brit Air (a regional airline operating scheduled services as an Air France franchise).
 In 2003, there was an extension of the runway to 2,100 m and the installation of a new Instrument Landing System (ILS).
 In January 2008, there was an extension of the parking to 1000 places.
 In 2009, there was an extension of the airport and the creation of a new departure lounge.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Rodez–Aveyron Airport: